Sample from What You See: Visuomotor Policy Learning via Diffusion Bridge with Observation-Embedded Stochastic Differential Equation: Experiment

 \subsection{Real-world Experiment}

 \textbf{Experiment Setup and Evaluation.} We evaluate the BridgePolicy on 5 real-world tasks using the Franka Emika Panda robot.
 The point cloud is acquired using the ZED-2i camera.
-The real-world tasks are shown in Figure~\ref{fig:real-world-demo}.
 We evaluate the policies on 10 episodes of each task.
 The implementation remains the same as that in the experiments in simulation.
 We only increase the number of points of the point cloud to 2048 for a more dense representation of the real-world scenario.
-For experiment environment setup details of the real-world experiments, please refer to the Supplementary Materials.
+Examples of real-world tasks are illustrated in Figure \ref{fig:real-world-demo}.
+Real-world experiment environment setup details are provided in Appendix~\ref{app:env_setup}.

 \textbf{Expert Demonstration Collection.} The expert demonstrations are collected by the GELLO human teleopertation system~\citep{wu2024gello}, manipulated by an experienced graduate.
 For each task, we collect 50 episodes to train the policy.
 Similarly, in the simulator and for a fair comparison, the expert demonstrations provided to all baseline methods and our BridgePolicy are identical.
-Please refer to the Supplementary Materials for setup details of the real-world data collection.
+Refer to Appendix \ref{app:env_setup} for details of the real-world data collection.

 \textbf{Quantitative Comparison on Real-World Task.} The success rates of real-world tasks are shown in Table~\ref{tab:realworldresults}.
 Under the identical constraint of training with the same dataset of 50 episodes, our BridgePolicy yields the highest success rate on all the tasks, with an average of 0.9, underscoring its effectiveness.
 Meanwhile, FlowPolicy exhibits a significant performance drop in the real world on tasks requiring location generalization, such as Pour and Pick-and-Place.
 DP3 is in the second place with a success rate of 0.78, and Simple DP3 only achieves a success rate of 0.65, possibly due to the small number of parameters.